knapsu/plex-media-player-appimage/README.md

 ## Source code

-Packages are build from official Plex Media Player source code *without any modifications*. https://github.com/plexinc/plex-media-player
+Packages are build from official Plex Media Player source code without any modifications.
+Plex source code repository is available on GitHub.

+https://github.com/plexinc/plex-media-player

 ## Docker

-Docker is used to create images of a fully functional build environment.
-This build environment is then used by continuous integration system (Travis CI) to start the actual build.
-Using Docker makes the build quicker (no need to setup development tools and libraries) and also makes it easy to reproduce builds on other systems.
+Docker was used to prepare a fully functional build environment image that contains everything what is needed to compile Plex Media Player.
+This image is used by continuous integration system (Travis CI) to start the package build process.

 Docker images:
 - [knapsu/plexmediaplayer-build](https://hub.docker.com/r/knapsu/plexmediaplayer-build/)

 ## Travis

-Travis CI does the build process.
-It compiles the application, assembles the packages and publishes them.
-Logs from all builds are public and fully transparent. https://travis-ci.org/knapsu/plex-media-player-appimage
+Travis CI is responsible for doing the actual build.
+It initializes the build environment, compiles the application, assembles the packages and publishes them.
+Travis build history is fully transparent and publicly available.

+https://travis-ci.org/knapsu/plex-media-player-appimage